remccormick/remccormick.github.io/README.md

-## Hi Gang
+## Hi All

-I'm Rob McCormick and I am getting started with Github, Markdown and Python.
+Early work getting started with Github, Markdown and Python.

 Github links to review: